IN THE IRONS EquestriaN CENter

 * How to Take Care of Tack

-AND, it's going to be HOT so be prepared to get wet and cool off!
+AND, it is going to be HOT so campers should be prepared to get wet and cool off!
 We will be playing water games to beat the heat during the last portion of the day (time permitting).

 What will my child need to wear?